cogdog/fork-on-the-range/fork-this.md

 Notice that the pattern is:

-    (1) Intro line that ends in a rhymmable word
+1. Intro line with it's own rhyming couplet (*home* and *roam*)  "Oh, give me a *home* where the Buffalo *roam*"
-    (2) Second Like that builds and ends in another rhyme (3) Third coupler HERE that rhymes again DEAR
+2. Second Like that builds and ends in a different rhyme worthy word "Where the deer and the antelope *play*"
-    (4) Bring together ends by rhyming line 2 in time
+3. Third line with another couplet pair (*heard* and *word*), same rhythm as linen1 "Where seldom is *heard* a discouraging *word*"
+4. Fourth line matches and rhymes with line 2 "And the sky is not cloudy all *day*"

+*EDIT BELOW THE LINE, OK?, each of the sections inside the ``` marks*

 ------